 Smokefree Me is an online community hub which shares information, advice and support on how to quit smoking.
 The website has a live chat service and advisors are also available to chat on Facebook messenger.
-Smokefreeme.org, Twitter: @smokefreeme\, Facebook: /smokefreemewales.
+Smokefreeme.org, Twitter: @smokefreeme, Facebook: /smokefreemewales.

-Stop Smoking Wales can help staff, parents/guardians and any other adults who would like to quit smoking.
-Free group and one-to-one support may be available for staff and parents/carers through Stop Smoking Wales.
-Please note: this service should not be seen as a disciplinary action.
-Stop Smoking Wales can be contacted via 0800 085 2219 or stopsmokingwales.com
+Help Me Quit can help staff, parents/guardians and any other adults who would like to quit smoking.
+Free group and one-to-one support is available for staff and parents/carers through Help Me Quit.
+Help Me Quit can be contacted by texting HMQ to 80818, phoning 0800 085 2219 or visiting helpmequit.wales.